Lightstreamer/helm-charts/charts/lightstreamer/README.md

 #### [license.enableAutomaticUpdateCheck](./values.yaml#L424)

 Optional.
 Periodically check whether any Lightstreamer Server update is available.
 In such case, a notification is written to the log file.
-If set to true, perform automatic update check.
-The following host name must be reachable on port 443: https://service.lightstreamer.com/ If set to false, do not perform automatic update check.
+If set to `true`, perform automatic update check.
+The following host name must be reachable on port 443: https://service.lightstreamer.com/.
+If set to `false`, do not perform automatic update check.

 **Default:** `true`
 #### [license.enabledCommunityEditionClientApi](./values.yaml#L308)